omerwe/PCGCs/README.md

 --snp1 <snp number>
 --snp2 <snp number>
 ```
 These options tell `pcgcs_direct.py` to compute summary statistics only for the range of SNPs snp1-snp2 (the first SNP has the number 1).
 This is useful for large data sets that cannot fit in the computer memory.
-The summary statistics can then be joined together and then analyzed with `pcgcs_direct.py`, as explained in the **Working with huge datasets** section below.
+The summary statistics can then be joined together and then analyzed with `pcgcs_direct.py`, as explained in the **Working with Huge Datasets** section below.